d-tomerini/aiida-quantumespresso/docs/source/user_guide/get_started/examples/pw_tutorial.rst

 After running the ``input_helper`` method, you will get an exception with a message similar to the following::

-  Quantum ESPRESSOInputValidationError: Errors!
+  QEInputValidationError: Errors!
 4 issues found:
   * You should not provide explicitly keyword 'cosab'.
   * Problem parsing keyword convthr.
 Maybe you wanted to specify one of these: conv_thr, nconstr, forc_conv_thr?
   * Expected a boolean for keyword nosym, found <type 'int'> instead